chkarip/food-tracker-react/src/components/ActivityGrid_README.md

 ## 📝 Examples

-See `ActivityGridDemo.tsx` for live examples of all presets and customization options.
+Check the configuration file and this documentation for examples of all presets and customization options.

 ---

-**Need help?** Check the demo component or configuration file for examples!
+**Need help?** Check the configuration file for examples!